-The Board of Directors of iA Financial Corporation approved a quarterly dividend of \$0.7650 per share on the Company's outstanding common shares, representing an increase of 9 cents per share or 13% compared to the dividend paid in the previous quarter.
+The Board of Directors of iA Financial Corporation approved a quarterly dividend of \$0.7650 per share on the Company's outstanding common shares, the same as that announced the previous quarter.

-The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share - Series B. In the first quarter of 2023, iA Insurance paid no dividend to its sole common shareholder, iA Financial Corporation.
-For the second quarter of 2023, the Board of Directors of iA Insurance approved the declaration of a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share -Series B. In the second quarter of 2023, iA Insurance paid a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+In the third quarter of 2023, the Board of Directors of iA Insurance approved no dividend to its sole common shareholder, iA Financial Corporation.
+As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the third quarter of 2023.